CallMeRyd/FULL-TRAINING/README.md

 # FULL-TRAINING
-All training are here (For Backup & Shearing)
+All training are here (For Backup & Sharing)